Calico has been creating theatre for young audiences since 1991.

 Speed of Light - by Angie Farrow (for ages 15+)

-Clayton has top grades and star potential.
-Annie and Terk pooh-pooh his self-doubts.
+Clayton has top grades and star potential; Annie and Terk dismiss his self-doubts.
 When Clayton goes missing, their relationship with him is thrown into question: they may be best mates, but are they good friends?
 Speed of Light blends comedy, despair and the urgent rhythms of the athletics arena to highlight issues of friendship, communication and emotional isolation.
+Commissioned by Calico in response to New Zealand’s youth suicide statistics, the script is based on extensive consultation with health professionals.
+Available through Playmarket.

 Wipe Out - by Jenny Wake (for ages 8-14)